 My Guide To Moving Home (The Three P’s)

 Whether you’re looking for Londons leading removal company, or you’re after a friend who can help you move home, you need to plan out how you’re going to move.
-This is the most important steps, and I can’t stress it enough.
+This is one of the most important steps, and I can’t stress it enough.
 Find a vehicle to help you move.

 I remember in Manchester, a flatmate moved in via public transport.
 He had his bedding, clothes, and instruments with him.
 I honestly don’t even know how he managed to do it!

 Make sure you plan in advance, book a time slot if you’re hiring a van and move on to the next step – planning your move.
 To do this, section your home off into rooms.
 Keep your clothes together, big furniture items together and ensure your smaller furniture isn’t left behind.
-You can find large storage boxes in shops such as Home Bargains, and I really suggest you invest in some.
+You can find large storage boxes in shops such as Home Bargains and John lewis, and I really suggest you invest in some.
 They’re a godsend, especially when you’re a hoarder…